 Canto Wines: The Home of MCC and Macaroon Magic

 Canto Wines, a relatively young estate, is definitely one of the valley’s most exciting new additions.
-This lovely boutique wine farm makes for a pleasant outing no matter the reason for your visit.
+This lovely boutique wine farm is a pleasant outing no matter why you visit.

-It’s a small space, it must be said, but is very tastefully done out and the wine tasting venue is as chic and classy as you would find on even the biggest, most commercial of wine estates.
+It’s a small space, it must be said, but is very tastefully done out.
+Plus, the wine tasting venue is as chic and classy as you would find on even the biggest, most commercial of wine estates.

-Not only does this estate produce quality wines, host great functions and weddings, offer its own well-stocked deli, yoga and wine sessions and relaxing picnics too – but my standout aspect is the fun, oh-so-delicious MCC and Macaroon wine pairing.
+Not only does this estate produce quality wines but it also hosts great functions and weddings, offers its own well-stocked deli, yoga and wine sessions and relaxing picnics too.
+But my standout aspect is the fun, oh-so-delicious MCC and Macaroon wine pairing.

 The macaroon flavours are playful and interesting, with the likes of Red Velvet, Turkish Delight and more to tantalise your tastebuds.
-While the MCC wines are sublime and offer an interesting range, including Chardonnay MCC Brut 2015, Shiraz Rose MCC Brut 2013 and Pinot Noir MCC Brut 2013 to name a few.
+Meanwhile, the MCC wines are sublime.
+They offer an interesting range, including Chardonnay MCC Brut 2015, Shiraz Rose MCC Brut 2013 and Pinot Noir MCC Brut 2013 to name a few.

 Contact: +27 (021) 492 2821, email@example.com